 Employees and the number of hours they work are protected by the Fair Labor Standards Act (FLSA).
 Unfortunately, a large percentage of employers do not correctly interpret the FLSA.
 As a result, employees may not be properly categorized as salaried or hourly employees.
 This can result in devastating consequences.

 Mills Shirley LLP, with offices in Galveston and Houston, has assisted employers across the region with these types of issues.
 Our experienced attorneys offer proactive legal services designed to mitigate future risks.
 We can review policies and procedures to ensure compliance with applicable laws, particularly as they relate to employee categories and overtime requirements.

 In addition to classification errors, other common employer mistakes that may trigger Department of Labor (DOL) investigation and/or lawsuit include:

 - Allowing employees to work off the clock

 - Paying improper minimum wage rates

-- Giving minors duties that are in violation of the la;
+- Giving duties to minors that are in violation of the law

 - Miscalculation of overtime wages